 Charlotte is the director and producer for Baxter, a compilation CD of James K Baxter's poetry set to music by twelve NZ recording artists.
 Performances of Baxter featured in the NZ Festival 2000, the Taranaki & Christchurch Arts Festivals in 2001 & Hamilton's FUEL Festival, 2002.

 Charlotte was the artist-in-residence at the Christchurch Arts Centre during April/May 2002 where she concentrated on songwriting and guitar performance.
 She has toured extensively with fellow singer/songwriter Mahinarangi Tocker.
 The live album of their concerts, Touring, was released September 2002.
 Her fourth album plainsong was released in May 2003.
 In June, she joined the NZ Music Commission's Musician Mentoring in Schools Programme.

 Charlotte was commissioned by Toi Maori Aotearoa to produce Tuwhare, a compilation CD where NZ recording artists set poetry by Hone Tuwhare to their music.
 Tuwhare was released in May 2005.
 Charlotte produced and directed the subsequent concert series at the Wellington Town Hall for the 2006 NZ International Festival of the Arts and the Auckland Festival, March 2007.
 Her fifth solo album Beggar's Choice was released May 2008.

 Charlotte directed and produced Ihimaera, a cd and concert series of lyrics by Witi Ihimaera set to music by top NZ recording artists for the Auckland Arts Festival, March 2011.
 She also produced the documentary, Ihimaera for Maori Television, August 2011.
-She is currently working on her 6th album, Archipelago, co-produced with Gil Eva Craig for Universal Music.
+She has just released her 6th album, Archipelago, co-produced with Gil Eva Craig for Universal Music.

 by Mark Coote